GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Problem solution

 Leveraging the feature saliency, along with stakeholders' preference weights, a combined score is calculated to determine the feature to be changed.
 Specifically, the combined score $C_i$ for each feature $x_T^i$ is computed by adding the normalized saliency score $S(x_T^*, y', i)'$ (normalized to the range $\left[-1, 1\right]$) to the sum of the physician's and the user's preference weights ($w_p$ and $w_u$), which later helps determine the feature to modify-

 $i^\prime$ denotes the index of the feature with the highest combined score.
 With this approach the feature selected for modification is both highly salient for the model and aligned with the stakeholders' preferences.
-Next, we increment the selected feature with preset step size $\delta_i$.
+Next, we increment the selected feature with preset step size $\delta_i$ towards the direction given by saliency.
 While doing so, we make sure the feature value is bounded below and above by predetermined limits, $\mathfrak{f}_{min}[i^\prime]$ and $\mathfrak{f}_{max}[i^\prime]$, respectively.

 Finally, we add a \textit{stopping criteria} to ensure that the algorithm terminates when it continues to make no improvements on the target class prediction for several rounds.